OpenDSA/OpenDSA/RST/en/Glossary.rst

    quadratic growth rate
       A growth rate function of the form :math:`cn^2` where :math:`n` is the input size and :math:`c` is a constant.

+   quadtree
+      A :term:`full tree` where each internal node has four children.
+      Most typically used to store two dimensional :term:`spatial data`.
+      Related to the :term:`bintree`.
+      The difference is that the quadtree splits all dimensions simultaneously, while the bintree splits one dimension at each level.
+      Thus, to extend the quadtree concept to more dimensions requires a rapid increase in the number of splits (for example, 8 in three dimensions).

    queue
       A list-like structure in which elements are inserted only at one